-The Augsburg MBA is an accelerated, evening program that allows working professionals to complete an MBA degree in approximately 24 months.
+The Augsburg MBA is an accelerated, evening program that allows working professionals to complete an MBA degree in approximately 26 months.
 This is accomplished by using a cohort model in which students follow a predetermined schedule with classes meeting one night a week.

-Adult learners bring a wealth of work and personal life experiences with them into the classroom, multiplying the opportunities for learning.
+MBA students bring a wealth of work and personal life experiences with them into the classroom, multiplying the opportunities for learning.
 The personal connections and relationships you build with fellow students and faculty will extend into an important and valuable network as you take your career to new levels.

+Up to nine credits (three courses) may be waived through prior business coursework that is comparable to the course curriculum and from an accredited business school (with director/faculty approval) or certain professional credentials (with appropriate documentation).
+Consult the MBA program office for details.
 Students who have passed the Certified Public Accountants (CPA) or Certified Management Accountants (CMA) exam may be waived from MBA 520, Accounting for Managers.

-- Students with prior academic coursework that meets the following criteria may be waived from eligible core courses.
+Students with prior academic coursework that meets the following criteria may be waived from eligible core courses.

 - Acceptance of core course waivers implies the student accepts the responsibility for having the essential knowledge and understanding of the core course material, and is properly prepared for any future core or elective course for which the waived course was a prerequisite.
 Academic credit is not awarded for any waived course, nor will the course appear on academic transcripts.

-The Augsburg MBA is designed as a year-round program.
+The Augsburg MBA is a year-round program.
 Courses are offered during fall, spring, and summer semesters.
 Courses are offered consecutively during each term so students are able to concentrate on one subject at a time.
 The program is designed to have students take at least two courses per term.

 Official academic calendars and the MBA registration policies can be found at www.augsburg.edu/registrar.
 The unique cohort model of the Augsburg MBA requires individual schedules for each cohort.
 These schedules are provided by the MBA department.